donny/52projects/README.md

 [Starling](https://github.com/donny/starling) is a CLI app written in Elixir to search for new properties for sale from Domain.
 The new stuff that I learn through this project: [TableRex](https://github.com/djm/table_rex).

 ### Week 20 (14 May - 20 May)

+[Tern](https://github.com/donny/tern) is a simple web site implemented using [Phoenix](http://www.phoenixframework.org) that gives a random excuse for a sick leave.
+The new stuff that I learn through this project: [Phoenix](http://www.phoenixframework.org).

+### Week 21 (21 May - 27 May)